"""Bridge between MPI ranks and the Ray-based analytics system.

 """

-Push per-array metadata to the node actor and cache preprocessing callbacks.
+Push per-array metadata to the node actor.

 Notes